 17 Commerce Street - West Village Townhouse Treasure!

 Built in 1830 and known as the "Aaron Burr" house this home teems with history and charm.
-17 Commerce is a sun-filled single family gem with 2 to 3 bedrooms, an office/study and 2.5 bathrooms.
+17 Commerce is a sun-filled single family gem with 2 bedrooms, an office/study and 2.5 bathrooms.
 Original details abound from the wide plank hardwood floors to the door hardware.
 Add in an enchanting garden and 4 fireplaces and this becomes an opportunity of a lifetime to own a piece of one of the most authentic neighborhoods in New York City.